HodayaPinian/PET-CT-segmentation/README.md

 this is work in progresss

+DATA :  the data i using is dicom converted to nrrd files, so my analyzing on nrrd file.
+Unfortunately the is private so i cant share it.

 first paper : MSAM - "Multimodal Spatial Attention Module for Targeting Multimodal PET-CT Lung Tumor Segmentation"

 arXiv:2007.14728